The Payback: Background

-A widely repeated story—including by Brown himself—that director Larry Cohen rejected the music as "not funky enough" is denied by Cohen.
-On the DVD commentary track for Black Caesar (to which Hell Up in Harlem is a sequel), Cohen states that executives at American International Pictures were already unhappy with Brown for delivering songs much longer than expected on Black Caesar and Slaughter's Big Rip-Off and opted for a deal with Motown Records instead.
+A widely repeated story—including by James Brown himself—that Hell Up in Harlem director Larry Cohen rejected the album as "not funky enough" for the film is denied by Cohen.
+On the DVD commentary track for Cohen's Black Caesar (to which Hell Up in Harlem is a sequel), Cohen states that executives at American International Pictures were already unhappy with Brown for delivering songs much longer than expected on his Black Caesar and Slaughter's Big Rip-Off soundtracks and opted for a deal with Edwin Starr and Motown Records instead.
 Cohen said the absence of Brown's music from Harlem still "breaks [his] heart."

-The Payback was a success, going to number one on the Billboard Soul Albums chart for two weeks and cracking the Billboard 200 albums chart in the Top 40.
-It was Brown's only studio album to be certified gold.
+The Payback was a success, topping the Billboard Soul Albums chart for two weeks and peaking at number 34 on the Billboard 200 album chart.
+It was Brown's only studio album to be certified gold by the Recording Industry Association of America.

-Musically, The Payback largely features cyclic grooves and jamming, but it also features departures into a softer soul-based sound on tracks such as "Doing the Best I Can" and "Forever Suffering".
+The Payback largely features cyclic funk grooves and extensive instrumental jamming, but it also contains the softer soul-based ballads "Doing the Best I Can" and "Forever Suffering".

-The album was reissued on single CD in 1992 with liner notes by Alan Leeds.
+The album was reissued on CD in 1992 with liner notes by Alan Leeds.